|The Green Papers|

 Precinct caucus attendees must be registered to vote and affiliated with the Republican Party by TBD and must be a resident of their precinct by TBD to be eligible to participate in their precinct caucus.

-Tuesday 3 March 2020 (presumably): Precinct Caucuses meet in each precinct at 7p MST (?) to choose delegates to the County Assemblies and District Conventions.
+Saturday 7 March 2020: Precinct Caucuses meet in each precinct at 10:00a MST (1700 UTC) to choose delegates to the County Assemblies and District Conventions.
 Caucuses last about 1.5 hours.
 There are 2,917 (TBD) precincts.

-Distict Caucuses choose the 6 National Convention Delegates (3 in each of Colorado's District) along with the district's delegates to the Colorado State Republican Convention.
+Distict Caucuses choose the 6 National Convention Delegates (3 in each of Colorado's District) according to the results of the Presidential Primary along with the district's delegates to the Colorado State Republican Convention.

-Saturday 11 April 2020 (presumably): The Colorado State Republican Convention convenes.
+Saturday 18 April 2020: The Colorado State Republican Convention convenes.
 The State Convention chooses 13 of 37 delegates from Colorado to the Republican National Convention.
 Delegate Binding: Delegate Selection Caucus/Convention.
 Voter Eligibility: Closed Caucus/Convention.

-In addition, 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the Colorado's Republican Party, will attend the convention by virtue of their position, bound to the candidate of choice.
+In addition, 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the Colorado's Republican Party, will attend the convention by virtue of their position, bound according to the results of the Primary.

 Candidates for national convention delegate need not identify the presidential candidate they are pledged to support, but may do so at their option.
-The ballot shall include the presidential candidate each candidate for national delegate is pledged to support, or shall indicate that the candidate for national delegate is unpledged.
 CRC Bylaws, Art.
-XIII, § A(5)(c).
+XIII, §A.3.c.

 |Links Links to other web sites|